In which phase of meiosis does crossing over occur? | Channels for Pearson+

 1

-Understand the concept of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
-It consists of two consecutive divisions: Meiosis I and Meiosis II.
+Understand the process of meiosis, which is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
+It consists of two stages: Meiosis I and Meiosis II.

-Learn about the phases of Meiosis I: Meiosis I includes Prophase I, Metaphase I, Anaphase I, and Telophase I. Each phase has distinct events that contribute to genetic diversity and reduction of chromosome number.
+Learn about the phases of Meiosis I: Prophase I, Metaphase I, Anaphase I, and Telophase I. Each phase has distinct events that contribute to genetic diversity and cell division.

-Focus on Prophase I: During Prophase I, homologous chromosomes pair up in a process called synapsis.
-This pairing allows for crossing over, where segments of DNA are exchanged between homologous chromosomes, increasing genetic variation.
+Focus on Prophase I, where homologous chromosomes pair up in a process called synapsis.
+This is crucial for genetic recombination.

-Recognize the significance of crossing over: Crossing over is crucial for genetic diversity as it results in new combinations of alleles.
-This process occurs specifically during Prophase I of meiosis.
+During Prophase I, crossing over occurs.
+This is the exchange of genetic material between non-sister chromatids of homologous chromosomes, leading to genetic variation.

-Review the other phases: Metaphase I involves the alignment of homologous chromosomes at the cell equator, Anaphase I is where homologous chromosomes are pulled apart, and Telophase I concludes the first meiotic division.
-None of these phases involve crossing over.
+Recognize that crossing over is a key event in Prophase I, distinguishing it from other phases like Metaphase I, Anaphase I, and Telophase I, which do not involve genetic recombination.

 Watch next